osmocom/libosmo-netif/README.md

-libosmo-netif- Osmocom network interface interface library
+libosmo-netif- Osmocom network interface library
 ==========================================================

 This repository contains a C-language library that form the